ivanajuliao/Projeto-GDE/README.md

-# gde
+# Projeto GDE

-Repositorio do projeto gde
+-  Nome do trabalho
+- Minimundo
+-  Nome do grupo
+-  Pitch